Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   content stitching,  packaging and possibly other operations before  delivery of the final media presentation to the client.
   This type of distributed media processing offloads
-  many functionalities from the ingest source.
+  many functionalities away from the ingest source.
   As long as the stream originating from the media
   source contains sufficient metadata, the media
   processing entity can generate the media presentation